 Fear?
 Possibly.
 When something this tragic occurs, we are usually not in our right minds.

 Intoxication?
-The person being drunk could have added to their poor judgement.
+The person being drunk could have added to their poor judgment.

 Does this person think they will get away with their crime?
 They shouldn’t.